giorgionetg/alis/src/content/products/artichokes.md

 ---

 title: 'Artichokes'
-description: 'Artichokes in Brine Quarter, Heart, Ice Cream with stem'
+description: 'Quarter, Heart, Ice Cream with Stem Fresh and succulent, artichokes in brine are a premium-quality product sourced from Egypt.'

 productData: {
     characteristics: {